 - Can’t bike at all?
 Ghent’s sport department is looking after you by organising bike-lessons for adults, 10 lessons for 15€.
 See more at this Dutch-only website.

 There are many, but somehow never enough, bike parkings with many racks in and around Gent.
 You can find out where they are on the interactive map via this link – just tick the box for “fietsinformatie”.

 The biggest ones you can find are situated at the train stations where you also can rent a permanent spot to park your bike at.
 The Gent St. Pieters station is currently adding a lot of space for bikes in connection with the ongoing renovation.
 Other ones are under the Stadshal, under the St. Michiels bridge near the Korenmarkt and next to Vooruit.
 See more info (in Dutch) here.
 Mind the closing times to avoid not being able to get to your bike at night.

 You can find pumps to fill your tyres with at Zuid (this one often doesn’t work) and under the St. Michiels bridge.
 Fietsambassade helps you with a pump under the city hall and at the train stations.

 You can wear bike lights attached to your clothes, bags or bike itself.
 Besides bicycle shops you can find bike lights at larger supermarkets and shops like Hema.
-Lights are mandatory by use when you’re biking at night law.
+Lights are mandatory by law when you’re biking at night.
 Defect lights or no lights can cause you a fine of 55€.